bwolkoys/SocialNetworkAPI/README.md

 # Social Network API

+## Description
+The project is an API for a social Newtowk application.
+It allows users to add freinds to their list, create thoughts and delete them as well as add and delete reactions.
+It also allowsx your to create users, deelete them and update them.
+Enjoy the walk through!

 ## User Story
 - AS A social media startup
 - I WANT an API for my social network that uses a NoSQL database